jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Resource Data.md

 The `GetResourceData` function is a static method defined in the `NBAWSAPILibrary` class.
 It is used to retrieve data (tables) of AWS resources.

 # API Definition
+The `GetResourceData` function is used to retrieve data from AWS resources using AWS SDK methods.
+It takes various parameters such as params which contain the standard parameters for the AWS SDK method,
 ```python
 class NBAWSAPILibrary:
     @staticmethod